SixArm/sixarm_ruby_time_terse/README.md

 ### Gem

-Run this command in your shell or terminal:
+To install this gem in your shell or terminal:

     gem install sixarm_ruby_time_terse

+### Gemfile

-Or add this to your Gemfile:
+To add this gem to your Gemfile:

     gem 'sixarm_ruby_time_terse'